adrienCAD/AlphaRise/README.md

 ```

 2. Add your Gemini API key (optional, for AI analysis):
+   - Create a `.env` file in either the project root directory or the parent directory
+   - Add: `VITE_GEMINI_API_KEY=your_api_key_here`
+   - If both locations have `.env` files, the project root `.env` takes priority
-   - Edit `src/utils/api.js` and add your API key to the `apiKey` variable
+   - Get your API key from: https://makersuite.google.com/app/apikey

 3. Start the development server:
 ```bash